Muchun-Yen/Andbot-local-upgrade/README.md

 #### dd command to converting and formatting according to the sdcard.

-<font color="red">Note: the SD card will be formatted and converted for Andbot systemfor Andbot system</font>
+##### Warning : the SD card will be formatted and converted for Andbot systemfor Andbot system

 ```javascript
 $ sudo -s